curv3d/curv/docs/language/Language.md

 > conditional expression

 ## Numbers
-TeaCAD numbers are 64 bit IEEE floating point numbers, just like OpenSCAD.
+Curv numbers are 64 bit IEEE floating point numbers, just like OpenSCAD.

 Numeric literals have the same syntax as C/C++.
 I'd like to support `'` as an optional digit group separator (like in C++14).